 Each sample collected as part of the MBSS will be assigned a sample number.
 The sample number will contain several unique identifiers to minimize the possibility of misidentification.
-In addition, chain-of-custody forms (pages 50-52) should be maintained for all water sample, benthic macroinvertebrate, herpetofauna, crayfish, mussel, and fish collections.
+In addition, chain-of-custody forms should be maintained for all water and benthic macroinvertebrate samples (Appendix G), as well as herpetofauna, crayfish, mussel, and fish voucher specimens.

-3.3.9 Data Quality Assessment
+3.9 Data Quality Assessment